Your Good Thing (Is About to End)

 "Your Good Thing (Is About to End)" is a song written by Isaac Hayes and David Porter.
-The song was originally recorded by Mable John in 1966.
-It peaked at number 95 on the Billboard Hot 100 and number 6 on the R&B Charts.
+The song was originally recorded by Mable John in 1966, peaking at number 95 on the Billboard Hot 100 and number 6 on the R&B Charts.

 Lou Rawls recording

 In 1969, a version was released as a single by Lou Rawls, from his album The Way It Was: The Way It Is.
 His version reached number 18 on the Billboard Hot 100, and number 3 on the Hot Rhythm and Blues Singles chart.

 Additional cover versions

 "Your Good Thing (Is About to End)" has been recorded by various artists for over 50 years.